GuelphCodingCommunity/policy/CODE_OF_CONDUCT.md

 GCC is dedicated to providing a safe, harassment-free space for students to share, explore, collaborate, and learn with new technologies.

 In addition to the expectations imposed by the University of Guelph, SOCIS, CEPSSC, and CSA, this code of conduct applies to all events and meetings run by GCC.
-Violation of this policy may result in sanctions or prohibition of attendance from future GCC events.
+Violation of this policy may result in sanctions or consequences, as described below.

 This code of conduct is to be enforced by the governing executive body of the club.
 If you have a complaint about the conduct of any members of the club, or how a specific situation has been handled, please reach out via email to <exec@gcc.socis.ca>.